 Many religions cover the world, with a new cult or two springing up constantly, but the official religion of the Compact and the five kingdoms of Arvum is the worship of the Pantheon.
 Like many polytheistic societies, the citizens of the Compact tend not to devote themselves to any one god or goddess (though many families may select a patron), but rather worship a god based upon the occasion and need with the priesthood of the Pantheon leading services for any of the deities and serving all the gods rather than acting as specific disciples.
-Most priests of the Pantheon are capable of performances services for any of the deities without any degree of specialization, though disciples venerating one god over others is not unheard of and the Thirteenth in particular has a disturbing core of adherents.
+All priests of the Pantheon are capable of performing services for any of the deities, most without any degree of specialization, though disciples venerating one god over others is not unheard of, and the Thirteenth in particular has a disturbing core of adherents.

 The Pantheon is often represented by a trio of interlocking circles, each circle in turn representing a triad of deities.
 They are as follows.

 The Triad of Creation:

 Mangata, goddess of the sea, air, the daytime sky, and light.

 Petrichor, god of the forests, soil, mountains and some argue all of nature.

 Lagoma, goddess of the seasons, change, growth and fire.

 Gloria, goddess of war, strategy, planning, chivalry, and honor.